coldwellop1/comp401/proj01/background.md

 - (http://en.wikipedia.org/wiki/Bipartite_graph)
   - Every tree is bipartite
   - Cycle graphs ith an even number of vertices are bipartite
-  - Hypercube graphs, partial cubes, and median graphs are bipartite
   - Characteristics:
     - A graph is bipartite iff it doesn't contain an odd cycle (there is no loop connection between any odd number of vertices)
     - A graph is bipartite iff it can be colored using 2 colors and no 2 adjacent vertices have the same color.